Economy of the Song dynasty: Salaries and income

 Wealthy landholders were still typically those who were able to educate their sons to the highest degree.
 Hence, small groups of prominent families in any given local county would gain national spotlight for having sons travel far off to be educated and appointed as ministers of the state, but downward social mobility was always an issue with the matter of divided inheritance.
 Suggesting ways to increase a family's property, Yuan Cai (1140–1190) wrote in the late 12th century that those who obtained office with decent salaries should not convert it to gold and silver but watch their values grow with investment:

 For instance, if he had 100,000 strings worth of gold and silver and used this money to buy productive property, in a year he would gain 10,000 strings; after ten years or so, he would have regained the 100,000 strings and what would be divided among the family would be interest.
 If it were invested in a pawn broking business, in three years the interest would equal the capital.
 He would still have the 100,000 strings, and the rest, being interest, could be divided.
 Moreover, it could be doubled again in another three years, ad infinitum.

 Shen Kuo (1031–1095), a minister of finance, was of the same opinion; in his understanding of the velocity of circulation, he stated in 1077:

 The utility of money derives from circulation and loan-making.
 A village of ten households may have 100,000 coins.
 If the cash is stored in the household of one individual, even after a century, the sum remains 100,000.
 If the coins are circulated through business transactions so that every individual of the ten households can enjoy the utility of the 100,000 coins, then the utility will amount to that of 1,000,000 cash.
 If circulation continues without stop, the utility of the cash will be beyond enumeration.

-Considerable scholarship has been concentrated on researching the level of living standards during the Song dynasty.
+Considerable scholarship has been concentrated on researching the level of living standards during the Song.
 A recent study by economic historian Cheng Minsheng estimated the average income for lower-class laborers during the Song dynasty as 100 wen a day, about 5 times the estimated subsistence level of 20 wen a day and a very high level for preindustrial economies.
 Per capita consumption of grain and silk respectively was estimated by Cheng to be around 8 jin (about 400 g each) a day and 2 bolts a year, respectively.

+Reserve treasury

+Emperor Taizu established a Reserve Treasury as a deposit treasury to accumulate funds with the goal of recovering the Sixteen Prefectures through direct purchase or military action.